Florida Reef: Geography

 The barrier reef tract forms a great arc, concentric with the Florida Keys, with the northern end, in Biscayne National Park, oriented north-south and the western end, south of the Marquesas Keys, oriented east-west.
 The rest of the reef outside Biscayne National Park lies within John Pennekamp Coral Reef State Park and the Florida Keys National Marine Sanctuary.
+Coral reefs are also found in Dry Tortugas National Park west of the Marquesas Keys.
+The reefs are 5,000 to 7,000 years old, having developed since sea levels rose following the Wisconsinan glaciation.

 Isolated coral patch reefs occur northward from Biscayne National Park as far north as Stuart, in Martin County.
 In 2024, Florida created the Kristin Jacob Coral Aquatic Preserve to protect the reefs north of Biscayne National Park.
-Coral reefs are also found in Dry Tortugas National Park west of the Marquesas Keys.
-The reefs are 5,000 to 7,000 years old, having developed since sea levels rose following the Wisconsinan glaciation.
+The reefs north of Fowey Rocks are non-accreting relicts, with three reef lines.
+The outer reef line grew from about 10,200 BP until about 8,000 BP.
+The middle reef line grew from about 6,000 BP until about 3,700 BP.
+The inner reef line ceased growing about 6,000 BP.

 The densest and most spectacular reefs, along with the highest water clarity, are found to the seaward of Key Largo (in and beyond John Pennekamp Coral Reef State Park) and Elliott Key (the northernmost 'true' Florida Key) where the two long keys help protect the reefs from the effects of water exchange with Florida Bay, Biscayne Bay, Card Sound and Barnes Sound.
 The bays and sounds (all between the Florida Keys and the mainland) tend to have lower salinity, higher turbidity and wider temperature variations than the water in the open ocean.
 Channels between the Keys allow brackish water from the bays to flow onto the reefs (especially in the middle Keys), limiting their growth.
-A 2024 study found that the best habitat for Acropora palmata restoration occurs in areas with low chlorophyll‑a levels, moderate wave exposure, and stable salinity, including Biscayne Bay, the Upper Keys, western‑lower Keys, and Dry Tortugas, while conditions in the middle Keys are generally less suitable.
+Microstructural abnormalities in large benthic foraminifera from the Florida Keys indicate carbonate chemistry stress that is also consistent with long-term environmental decline on the reef tract A 2024 study found that the best habitat for Acropora palmata restoration occurs in areas with low chlorophyll‑a levels, moderate wave exposure, and stable salinity, including Biscayne Bay, the Upper Keys, western‑lower Keys, and Dry Tortugas, while conditions in the middle Keys are generally less suitable.